 Cover and chill for at least 6 hours.

-How to serve tiramisu in slices
+How to serve tiramisu neatly

-- Put your tiramisu in the freezer for 20 minutes before serving it to help the sides firm up.
+- Put your tiramisu in the freezer for 20 minutes before serving to help the sides firm up.

 Expert Tips